apache/zeppelin/docs/interpreter/python.md

   <tr>
     <td>zeppelin.yarn.dist.archives</td>
     <td></td>
-    <td>Comma separated list of archives to be extracted into the working directory of interpreter. e.g. You can specify conda pack archive files via this property in python's yarn mode</td>
+    <td>Comma separated list of archives to be extracted into the working directory of interpreter. e.g. You can specify conda pack archive files via this property in python's yarn mode.
+It could be either files in local filesystem or files on hadoop compatible file systems</td>
   </tr>
   <tr>
     <td>zeppelin.interpreter.conda.env.name</td>
-    <td>environment</td>
+    <td></td>
     <td>conda environment name, aka the folder name in the working directory of interpreter</td>
   </tr>
 </table>